 The Bonanza Falls is a treasure waiting to be found and explored within the Porcupine Mountain Wilderness State Park.
 It is located just down the road from the entrance to the Porcupine Mountains.
-As a result, the Bonanza Falls has easy access and little traffic since it is technically outside the park.
-As a result, the area has abundant wildlife.
+The falls has very easy access, little traffic since it is technically outside of the park, and abundant wildlife.

-To find Bonanza Falls, visitors will need to travel from the intersection of M-107 and M-64 just outside Silver City and go about a mile south on M-64.
-Then look for a dirt road on the west side of the road.
-This short road has an information sign about the area's history and Bonanza Falls (also called Greenwood Falls).
-There is a parking area near the top of the falls.
-Use caution as the trail to the bottom of the upper section can be slippery.
+From the intersection of M-107 and M-64 just outside Silver City, go about a mile south on M-64 and look for a dirt road on the west side of the road.
+This short road has an informative sign about the history of the area and Bonanza Falls (also called Greenwood Falls) itself.
+There is a parking area near the top of the falls, use caution as the trail to the bottom of the upper section has some steep slides and drops.

-Address: The intersection of M-107 and M-64 just outside Silver City
+Address: intersection of M-107 and M-64 just outside Silver City

 Height: 10 feet

-There are other fantastic scenic and tourist spots close by while you visit Bonanza Falls.
+There are other great scenic and tourist spots close by while you visit Bonanza Falls.
 Check them out and add them to your plans.
 You will not want to miss a trip into the Porcupine Mountains Wilderness State Park.
-The Porcupine Mountains, or Porkies, are small mountains spanning from Ontonagon and Gogebic counties near the shore of Lake Superior.
+The Porcupine Mountains, or Porkies, are a group of small mountains spanning across Ontonagon and Gogebic counties, near the shore of Lake Superior.
 The oldest growth of northern hardwood forest lies in the mountains that span 31,000 acres.
-It has become a popular tourist stop to explore its vast pristine nature.
-The "must-see" is the Lake of the Clouds, which sits high up in the Porcupine Mountains.
-Hikers can access many miles of hiking trails scattered throughout this area, many maintained by the State Park.
+It has become a popular tourist stop to explore it vast pristine nature.
+The "must see" is the Lake of the Clouds which sits high up in the mountain.